 Notice that, in certain instances, configuring DHCP options 60, 66, and 67 may make it appear that the PXE boot process is proceeding further along than it did before these options were configured.
 However, in most cases, the process is actually proceeding along an incorrect path.

 IMPORTANT The only exception in which a DHCP option must be used is if DHCP and WDS reside on the same server.
 In this situation, only DHCP Option 60 has to be set.
 DHCP Options 66 and 67 should still not be set in this scenario.
-This is detailed in Co-hosting DHCP and WDS on the same server.
+For more information, see the following Knowledge:

 Solution 2: Reinstall PXE (use only if Solution 1 did not resolve the issue)